 As I danced on the large stage under the blinding lights of Japan’s Pia Arena, the adrenaline rushed through my body.
 I felt the beat of the drums playing behind me.
-My mind blanked but my body was flowing, and I felt free on stage.
-Every motion, emotion and every step with the group flowed together in perfect harmony, as if the stories we were dancing about were coming to life, through us.
+My mind blanked, but my body was flowing, and I felt free on stage.
+Every motion, emotion and every step with the group flowed together in perfect harmony, as if the stories we were dancing about were coming to life through us.

-“Watching YouTube videos or third-party accounts of hula is not giving you the full experience, and I think hula, although is a physical representation of our culture, it is also very emotional,” a fellow halau member Momi Tolentino said.
+“Watching YouTube videos or third-party accounts of hula is not giving you the full experience, and I think hula, although is a physical representation of our culture, it is also very emotional,” a fellow hālau member Momi Tolentino said.
 “To be able to have us in person there to showcase our culture to the Japanese people really allows them to also feel those emotions and to connect to the stories we are portraying through our hula.”

-While we shared our hula from Hawaii, we also experienced the culture of Japan.
-We were fortunate enough to eat their traditional types of foods and try new things that we don’t have back home.
-One of the things we were able to try was the yakiniku, which means “grilled meat” in Japanese.
+While we were in Japan to share our hula, we also embraced the opportunity to experience their culture.
+We were fortunate to eat their traditional types of foods and try new things that we don’t have back home.
+One of the things we were able to try was yakiniku, which means “grilled meat” in Japanese.
 It was the best experience.
 The savory meat melted in our mouths with every bite.
 We also got to visit Tokyo Disneyland, which I would say is the best and cutest Disney park on Earth.
-We were able to connect with our Japan halau, and it is always a good time being with them.
+We were able to connect with our Japanese hālau, and it was a joy to spend time with them.

 Corilee • Dec 2, 2024 at 2:07 pm